-Self Care is all about taking care of yourself, without reliance on outside intervention as much as you can.
+Self Care is all about taking care of yourself and being self responsible, without reliance on outside intervention as much as you can.

 You and your body are intelligent.
 And your ability to experience a healthy, happy, dis-ease free life is very much linked to your self care and your willingness to embrace the 7 principles of health (which is the basis of self care) consistently.